What You Need to Know About Downsizing Breast Implants

-Women that decide to “downsize” their breast implants normally do so many years after breast augmentation.
-Although the rare patient wishes for smaller implants almost immediately after surgery, most women that make that decision, do so much later in life.
+Women that decide to “downsize” their breast implants normally do so many years after their breast augmentation surgery.
+Occasionally, a patient will desire smaller implants almost immediately after surgery, but most women that want to replace breast implants with a smaller size do so much later in life.

 It’s not that all of these women regret having large implants placed in the first place.
 Their choice to downsize usually has something to do with changes in lifestyle since the original implants were placed.
 Some women have children and find their implants get in the way of their active lifestyles; other women go through menopause and want more modestly sized breasts.